redxef/concourse-buildkit/README.md

 - platform: Optional.
 A comma seperated list of target platforms, default: current platform
 - context: The context with which to build.
 - manual: Optional.
 Don't use params and instead supply all arguments via the command line, default: `false`
-- username: Optional.
-The username used to log into the registry.
-- password: Optional.
-The password used to log into the registry.

 ## Example